OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/TRANSCRIPT.md

 We want to obtain the parameters (weights, bias) that will generate the right background for the points of our training dataset.

-We know what data we start from (training data), we are trying to minimize the number of misclassified points (and orange dot on a blue background and vice-versa).
+We know what data we start from (training data), we are trying to minimize the number of misclassified points (an orange dot on a blue background and vice-versa).

 In this example, the classification can be operated by a single neuron.